esmBot/esmBot/docs/setup.md

 ??? faq "Error: Cannot find module './build/Release/image.node'"
     The native image functions haven't been built.
 Run `pnpm run build` to build them.

-??? faq "pnpm fails with error 'ELIFECYCLE  Command failed.'"
+??? faq "`pnpm install` or `pnpm build` fails with error 'ELIFECYCLE  Command failed.'"
     You seem to be missing node-gyp.
 This can be fixed by running:
     ```sh
     pnpm i -g node-gyp